emanuelenencioni/docker_images/README.md

 add `--rm` to delete the container after use.
 When dealing with usb devices or particular devices, The container needs `--privileged` access to interact directly with the device when it's used as a volume.

+In privileged mode, add `-v /lib/modules:/lib/modules` to access necessary Linux modules (e.g., for CAN bus).